 If you’d like any further information regarding the role, contact email@example.com.
 We look forward to hearing from you!

-We’re particularly keen to receive applications from Black and Minority Ethnic women, disabled women and older women because we actively aim to reach and represent all of the women of Leeds.
+We’re particularly keen to receive applications from women from ethnically diverse communities, disabled women and older women because we actively aim to reach and represent all of the women of Leeds.

 Are you thinking about applying for the role of Counselling Volunteer, but wondering what it might be like volunteering for a Rape Crisis centre?
 Then look no further – one of our Volunteer Counsellors, Lydia, has given us a short interview below about her experience volunteering at SARSVL…